miguelsolans/express-template/README.md

 # NodeJS Skeleton App

-This repository contains a Simple App build with NodeJS, aiming for a quick start by using a standard App Skeleton.
+This repository contains a Simple App build with NodeJS, aiming for a quick start by using a standard App Skeleton design.

 ## How to use